5minds/GDrive-Tools/README.md

 The following
 parameters are needed:

-* `sharedDriveName(str)`: Name of the shared drive, where the document should be created in.
 * `destination(str)`: Full path, where the document should be moved to.
-The root is equivalent to the root directory of the shared drive with the given name.
+  The root is either the shared drive with the given name or just the root directory of your local drive (if you want to create a new document on your local drive).
   All directories are delimited by a simple slash (`/`).
 * `documentName(str)`: Name of the Document that should be created.
 * `fileType(int)`: Type of the document.
 Currently, the following types are